YottaDB/YDBDoc/ProgGuide/extrout.rst

 ydb_string_t* : For passing a structure in the form {int length;char \*address}.
 Useful for moving blocks of memory to or from YottaDB.

 ydb_pointertofunc_t : For passing callback function pointers.
-For details see `“Callback Mechanism” <./extrout.html#callback-mechanism>`_.
+For details see `Callback Mechanism`_.

 **Note:**